jeanwsr/mokit-doc-mdbook/src/chap2-2.md

 * We cannot list every supported linux distribution here, especially those similar to listed ones: Rocky Linux, OpenEuler, etc. More compatibility tests and reports are welcome.
 * The GCC and NumPy version listed refer to the version used to compile the artifacts.
   - NumPy can be sensitive to version sometimes.
 Try upgrade (or downgrade) numpy if your python complained about version when `import`.
   - The NumPy version for conda based prebuilts is fixed, because we use fixed-version miniconda image for building and would not upgrade anything for convenience.
 We may switch to newer miniconda image when the current ones are considered too old.
-The NumPy version for other prebuilts are latest (currently 1.24, because they are installed from pip) except py37 (because NumPy did not provide newer releases than 1.21 for it).
+The NumPy version for other prebuilts are latest (currently 1.24, because they are installed from pip).

 Known issues:
 * Currently no artifacts for Archlinux and Manjaro, because their python goes beyond 3.10.